 Parents are entitled to withdraw their child from Religious Education and/or any services held as part of school's role within the wider community, such as the Christmas carols celebration held annually in a local church.
 It may be worth noting, children are never compelled to 'take part' in any religious aspects of such events even if they are in attendance.

 If you wish to withdraw your child from Religious Education, or from religious services, please inform the Head Teacher.
+The responsibility to deliver any aspects of Religious Education would then fall on you as parent/carer.

 Subject Leader: Mrs Emmerson